WylinSpace/Stocklist-System/README.md

 # Inventory and Item Management System

 ## Contributors:
-code and designed by **LIEW WEN HAO**, with multiples references taken.
+Code and designed by **LIEW WEN HAO**, with multiples references taken.
 Including books such as: "Starting Out with C++ Early Objects 7th Edition by Tony Gaddis"

 ## Introduction